Chart Color Schemes

 Everton Hills's population is slightly younger than the national pattern

-Everton Hills' median age is 36 years, equal to Greater Brisbane's but younger than Australia's national average of 38 years.
-The 35-44 age group comprises 16.5%, higher than Greater Brisbane's figure, while the 65-74 cohort stands at 6.5%.
-Between 2021 and present, the 75-84 age group grew from 4.2% to 5.8%, with a corresponding decline in the 65-74 cohort from 8.0% to 6.5%.
-By 2041, population forecasts indicate significant demographic shifts for Everton Hills.
-The 85+ age group is projected to grow by 166 people (194%), increasing from 86 to 253.
-Notably, the combined 65+ age groups will account for 55% of total population growth, reflecting the area's aging demographic trend.
-Conversely, both the 5-14 and 0-4 age groups are expected to decrease in numbers.
+Everton Hills' median age is 36 years, equal to Greater Brisbane's but younger than the national average of 38 years.
+The 35-44 age group comprises 16.5% of Everton Hills' population compared to Greater Brisbane, while the 65-74 cohort makes up 6.5%.
+Between 2021 and present, the 75-84 age group has increased from 4.2% to 5.8%, and the 65-74 cohort has decreased from 8.0% to 6.5%.
+By 2041, population forecasts indicate significant demographic shifts in Everton Hills.
+The 85+ age group is projected to grow by 166 people (194%), reaching 252 individuals.
+Notably, the combined 65+ age groups will account for 54% of total population growth, reflecting the area's aging demographic profile.
+In contrast, both the 5-14 and 0-4 age groups are expected to decrease in number.